Ford Maverick (2022): Background

-Ford announced plans to launch a compact pickup truck based on Ford's C2 platform used by the Ford Focus in January 2019, simultaneously with the appearance of the first pre-production prototypes.
+Ford announced plans to launch a compact pickup truck based on Ford's C2 platform used by the Ford Focus in January 2019, as well as the Bronco Sport and Ford Escape compact crossover SUV.

+The front end and front floor structures are common to the Focus, Escape, and Bronco sport as well as the Lincoln Corsair compact luxury SUV.

+Bumper beams, front rails, aprons, and shock towers as well as the dashboard are shared with the Bronco Sport which is also made at the same Hermosillo assembly facility.

+The Maverick does have an increased wheelbase and front track width over other vehicles based on the C2 platform in allow for more cab space according to Chief Program Engineer Samir Raval.
+The truck uses a common frame that allows for different (all wheel vs front wheel drive) rear suspensions.

-In July 2020, a tailgate photo leaked to the press, confirming the truck would use the Maverick, previously used on Ford's compact passenger car (1970–1979).
-Ford noted the name wasn't selected to recall the earlier passenger car, but was found to resonate with younger, active customers.
+In July 2020, a tailgate photo leaked to the press, confirming the truck would use the Maverick name, previously used on Ford's compact passenger car (1970–1979).
+Ford noted the name was not selected to recall the earlier passenger car, but was found to resonate with younger, active customers.

 The Maverick is manufactured at Ford's Hermosillo Assembly in Mexico alongside the Bronco Sport for both the North and South American auto markets.
 Production began on September 2, 2021.

 In January 2022, Ford suspended customer orders due to a backlog in vehicle production.
 The company told dealers it intended to resume taking orders for the 2023 model later in the year.
 The strong demand for the Maverick was said to indicate consumer support for a more affordable pickup truck.

 Marketed as Flexbed, the cargo area features a load length of 4.5 ft, (accommodating 4'x8' sheets with the tailgate lowered partially, resting on the bed's wheel wells); pre-stamped slots in the bed sides to accommodate customization; and a built-in, separately fused 12-volt electrical circuit, also to accommodate customization.